Snacks That Travel Well

 2. Roasted Chickpeas

-Chickpeas are healthy, great for traveling, and can be customized with your favorite seasonings.
-Whether you want something sweet and salty or something dark and savory, you can enjoy a protein-packed snack you love.
+Chickpeas are great for traveling, and can be customized with your favorite seasonings.
+Whether you want something sweet and salty or something dark and savory, you can enjoy this snack you love.
 To make this recipe, drain and rinse a can of chickpeas, then empty onto a coated baking sheet.
 Sprinkle with seasonings, like garlic and sea salt or cumin and chili powder.
 Then, roast in your oven at 45 degrees for 40 to 60 minutes.

 5. Mixed Nuts